Danigy/bloonix-satellite-raspberrypi/README.md

 When the script is finished, it will tell so and automatically reboot 60 seconds later.

-When the Raspberry Pi has booted again, log back in via SSH and execute the following script to create the first Bloonix Satellite Docker container on the Raspberry Pi:
+When the Raspberry Pi has booted again, log back in via SSH and execute the following script to create the first Bloonix Satellite Docker container:

 ```bash
 /usr/local/sbin/renew-satellite-docker-container.sh